Lexer11l/SuprNationTestAssignment/README.md

 * after building finished run the application with `java -jar target/scala-2.13/MinTrianglePath.jar`
 * if you are using unix-like system you can run initial data from file by `cat test_data/test.txt | java -jar target/scala-2.13/MinTrianglePath.jar`

+**You can choose comparison algorithm (Max or Min path) by passing "max" or "min" as java argument**

+*Please note that by default algorithm is min path*